Function Approximation in Numerically Rank-Deficient Bases: Discrete approximation with numerical rank-deficiency

+In practice, however, these can never be computed exactly: rounding errors arise not only in the data $\fl(A)$ and $\fl(b)$ but also during the execution of the numerical algorithm itself.
+This raises the question of what guarantees one can reasonably expect from the computed output.

-What can one reasonably expect from the output of a numerical algorithm?
-Due to rounding errors, recovering the exact solution is generally not possible.
-Moreover, even obtaining an output close to the exact solution is often unrealistic: small rounding errors can be significantly amplified by the ill-conditioning of a problem---a property that is independent of the algorithm.
-In numerical analysis, it is therefore common to assume / require that a numerical method is backward stable.
-More specifically, \textit{a method for computing $y = g(x)$ is called backward stable if, for any $x$, it produces a computed $\widehat{y}$ with a small backward error, that is, $\widehat{y} = g(x + \Delta x)$ for some small $\Delta x$}~\cite[section 1.5]{highamAccuracyStabilityNumerical2002}.
-Here, the perturbation $\Delta x$ does not only model rounding of the input $x$, but it also models the effect of rounding errors appearing throughout the calculation of $g(x)$.
-It is now natural to wonder whether backward stable algorithms output satisfying solutions in our setting.
-In what follows, we assume that \textit{small} means that the perturbations can be bounded by $\|\Delta x_i\| \leq C \macheps \|x_i\|$ for all inputs $x_i$, with $C > 0$ a modest constant which may depend on the dimensions of $\{x_i\}_i$.
-In this case, we say that the algorithm is backward stable with stability constant $C$.
+In numerical analysis, it is standard to require that a numerical method is \textit{backward stable}.
+Specifically, \textit{a method for computing $y = g(x)$ is called backward stable if, for any $x$, it produces a computed $\widehat{y}$ with a small backward error, that is, $\widehat{y} = g(x + \Delta x)$ for some small $\Delta x$}~\cite[section 1.5]{highamAccuracyStabilityNumerical2002}.
+Here, the perturbation $\Delta x$ models not only the rounding of the input data---which is already taken into account in~\eqref{eq:bestnumapprox}---but also the cumulative effect of rounding errors incurred during the computation of $g(x)$.